freeCodeCamp/freeCodeCamp/client/src/pages/learn/information-security/information-security-with-helmetjs/index.md

 Optionally, you may write your project on another platform, but it must be publicly visible for our testing.

-Start this project by clone <a rel='noopener noreferrer' target='_blank' href='https://github.com/freeCodeCamp/boilerplate-infosec/'>this repository</a> on GitHub!
+Start this project by cloning <a rel='noopener noreferrer' target='_blank' href='https://github.com/freeCodeCamp/boilerplate-infosec/'>this repository</a> on GitHub!